2023 Solar Incentives Guide for Bristol, CT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
-Property tax exemptions allow you to exclude the added value of your solar system when calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar panels.
+Property tax exemptions allow you to ignore the value added by your solar system when you calculate how much property tax you need to pay on your home.

 Federal Solar Incentives

-To more fully understand how the ITC may apply to your situation, reach out to your local Bristol solar panel installer and ask for more information.
+To best understand how the ITC could apply to you, speak to your local Bristol solar panel installation expert and ask for more information.

 State & Local Solar Incentives